 Toluene: it is used to manufacture paint.

-Benzene: is a flammable liquid and can be found in gasoline and as well in rubber cement, drugs, detergents, dyes etc.
+Benzene is a flammable liquid found in gasoline and rubber cement, drugs, detergents, dyes, etc.

 Butane: used in lighter fluid.